• Skip to primary navigation

 The Peaches

-You’ll want to use fresh, in-season peaches that are quite ripe for this recipe... ideally.
-They’ll taste nicer, they’ll blend up smoother, and the end product will just be better.
+To make the perfect peach daiquiris, you’ll want to use fresh ingredients: in-season peaches that are quite ripe for this recipe... ideally.

-Basically, look to use peaches that are ripe enough to be REALLY annoying to peel - to the point where you can basically just peel the skin off with your fingers - but not so ripe that it’s just complete mush in your hands, bruised, etc.
+Basically, look to use fresh peaches that are ripe enough to be REALLY annoying to peel - to the point where you can basically just peel the skin off with your fingers - but not so ripe that it’s just complete mush in your hands, bruised, etc.

 When you’re done messing around with it, you’ll feel like you really earned that drink.
 It’s all good!